FlashMonkeyDevTeam/flashmonkey-SDK/README.md

 Note that setting up a Java Project for JavaFX after Java 11 is more complex than they were with previous Java SDK's.
 JavaFX is no longer included in the SDK.
 JavaFX is an open-source project by OpenJFX https://www.openjfx.io

-Note: As of April 2021 we are using Java LTS 11 and JavaFX 14.
+Note: As of May 2023 we are using Java 20 and JavaFX 20.
 Ask what version of JavafX and Java is being used if this document is out of date.
 We are not using Modules, the project is "non-modular".

+If using IntelliJ, Ensure that the project under File -> project structure -> platform settings -> java 20, and project settings is set to java 20

 **Helpful links**
 + Jetbrains blog as of 2021 under the get started with _JavaFX and Maven, non-modular_